Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Execution of a Manipulation Plan

 \section{Execution of a Manipulation Plan}

-A manipulation plan comprises a sequence of basic manipulation actions that permits reaching the intended effect associated to a high-level functional units in a FOON.
+A manipulation plan is made up of a sequence of low-level actions that realizes the effects associated with high-level actions (functional units) in a FOON.
 These low-level steps are automatically generated using the micro-level problem and domain definition, and they can be linked to motion primitives corresponding to skills.
-Motion primitives are associated to tuples known as \textit{action contexts}~\cite{agostini2020manipulation} that encode motion dependencies between consecutive actions in a plan for appropriate usage and successful execution.
+In this work, we associate motion primitives with tuples known as \textit{action contexts}~\cite{agostini2020manipulation} that encode motion dependencies between consecutive actions in a plan for successful execution with an appropriate primitive.